Chen Liangyu

-Chen Liangyu (陈良宇; born October 24, 1946, in Shanghai) is a Chinese politician best known for his tenure as the Communist Party Secretary of Shanghai, the city's top office, and a member of the Politburo of the Chinese Communist Party, from 2002 to 2006.
+Chen Liangyu (陈良宇; born October 24, 1946, in Shanghai) is a Chinese politician best known for his tenure as the Party Secretary of Shanghai, the city's top office, and a member of the Politburo of the Chinese Communist Party, from 2002 to 2006.

 Chen worked in Shanghai for his entire public life, serving as mayor from 2001 to 2003.
 Chen took on numerous mega-projects while he was mayor, including the mass expansion of the Shanghai Subway and the construction of the Yangshan Port.
 Chen contributed to the city's economic development and was instrumental in Shanghai's bid to host the 2010 World Expo.
 Chen, a prominent member of the Shanghai clique, was also known for his political partisanship and opposition to the macro-economic control policies of the Hu-Wen Administration.

 In September 2006, Chen was removed from office after a scandal came to light about the misuse of money in Shanghai's social security fund (see Shanghai pension scandal).
-He became the second incumbent Politburo member since the 1989 Tiananmen Square protests to be expelled from the party.
+He became the second incumbent Politburo member since the 1989 Tiananmen Square protests and massacre to be expelled from the party.
 In April 2008, Chen was sentenced to 18 years in prison upon conviction on charges of financial fraud and bribery.